-As part of the preparation (and also as an extension of my book research), I did a crazy amount of reading on the subject of hydration and our bodies.
+As part of the preparation, I did a crazy amount of reading on the subject of hydration and our bodies.
 And sadly, there is no drier subject matter in the world than water.

 In part because of writer’s block, but also in order to stay awake while pouring through boring studies on agua, I started drinking coffee again for the first time since my vice detox.
 It’s up for debate whether coffee is actually as dehydrating as conventional wisdom has told us.
 In fact, several recent studies have tried to bust this myth.
 Regardless, since I went back to my morning cup of Joe halfway through the month, it was interesting to see how coffee affected my hydration while I was hyper aware of it.

 A small study in Germany plied men and women with caffeine to measure its impact as a diuretic—i.e. if it made people pee more.
 After a day of pounding coffee, the participants’ water weight decreased by an average of 2.7 percent.
 But the most interesting tidbit was that only 2 of these people reported feeling thirsty!